 Focused Care works on a team basis, with regular meetings to review cases.
 Based inhouse and, typically, working 2 days per week per surgery, the Focused Care worker works alongside the practice team to find solutions.
 All activity is recorded on the surgery clinical system so all staff are aware of the patients current situation.
 The practice team gets together with the focused care worker to discuss cases every month, this allows the co-ordination of clinical intervention, social intervention and allows creative solutions to emerge.
 These case discussions are the bedrock of the process through which perceptions of the patient are changed.

 It actually WORKS!

-Time and again lives have been transformed by the extra care provided by the focused care team, giving support, coping mechanisms and backup for when life gets too much to handle.
+Time and again lives have been transformed by the extra care provided by the our team, giving support, coping mechanisms and backup for when life gets too much to handle.

 Its time to GROW

-In 2012 the Oglesby Charitable Trust was looking for ways to help reduce health inequalities in Greater Manchester, and now with the Shared Health Foundation has championed and supported the set-up of the Focused Care CIC which will steer and support the Focused Care team going forward.
+In 2012 the Oglesby Charitable Trust was looking for ways to help reduce health inequalities in Greater Manchester, and now with the Shared Health Foundation has championed and supported the set-up of the Focused Care CIC in December 2016.

-Funding has been provided by the Transformation Fund of Devolution Manchester to roll out the Focused Care Model to multiple other surgeries within Greater Manchester.
-We currently have 32 workers based in 58 surgeries across Greater Manchester’s most deprived areas with a combined caseload of over 2000 patients in the last 18 months (Autumn 2018).
+Since then, three years of funding has been provided by the Transformation Fund of Devolution Manchester to roll out our unique model to multiple other surgeries within Greater Manchester.
+Focused Care has also been established within Oldham and across Heywood, Middleton and Rochdale Borough.
+We currently have 32 workers based in over 80 surgeries across Greater Manchester’s most deprived areas with a combined caseload of over 5000 patients since the project began.
 This brings expertise, experience and support to surgery teams, leading to hope and transformation for individuals, households and communities across our city.

 If you would like to know more, or enquire about bringing Focused Care to your surgery or area, please click or tap here.